 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 Entry rules in response to coronavirus

-The Iraqi CAA have medical teams deployed to all civil airports to screen travellers coming from affected countries when flights are in operation.
+All travellers entering Iraq from China must provide proof of a PCR test conducted in the previous 72 hours.
+The Iraqi CAA have medical teams deployed to all civil airports to screen travellers.
 You should comply with any additional screening measures put in place by the Iraqi authorities.

 Regular entry requirements

 In the Kurdistan Region of Iraq you can obtain a 30 day visa on arrival at Erbil and Sulaimaniah International Airports.
 This is valid for travel in the KRI only.

 Make sure you have the right documents when you arrive in Iraq, including Weapon Authority Cards (WAC) if you are carrying weapons.

 Foreign nationals have been arrested for failing to provide the correct documentation when requested.
 For more information contact the Iraqi Embassy in London.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Iraq.

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.